Migrating virtual machines with Raw Device Mappings (RDMs) (1005241)

 - Physical mode RDM pointer files can be relocated to the destination datastore, but physical mode RDM data cannot be migrated to a VMDK disk using Storage vMotion.

-- Virtual mode RDM data can be migrated to a VMDK disk with Storage vMotion, provided sufficient licensing is present.
+- Virtual mode RDM data can be migrated to a VMDK disk with Storage vMotion by selecting the Disk Format from Advance View, provided sufficient licensing is present.

 - If you do not change the destination format to thick or thin provisioned for an RDM in the advanced section of the migration wizard, only the RDM mapping file will be migrated to the destination datastore.

 - If using N-Port ID Virtualization (NPIV), Storage vMotion is not supported.
-For more information, see the NPIV Capabilities and Limitations document.
+For more information, see the NPIV Capabilities and Limitations section in the vSphere Storage Guide.

 - If you are attempting a Storage vMotion of a virtual mode RDM using the Advanced method, and the RDM pointer mapping file is already present in the target datastore, the Storage vMotion finishes quickly, but without moving the data.
 This is because the Storage vMotion detects that the source and target datastores for the mapping file are the same, and therefore concludes that no movement is needed.